TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 L["ttt2_role_tester_epop"] = "While some lose strength, others gain new strength!"
 ```

-For the displayed color, we use the color code of the roll here, but in a slightly lighter form.
+For the displayed color, we use the color code of the role here, but in a slightly lighter form.
 This is described by means of `color = TESTER.ltcolor`.
 If we now execute the role in the game, we can see the text when healing.

 #### The integration of ConVars